Find out where you stand in the war of religion versus spiritual exploration. Learn how to make the world a better place to live.

 “The scriptures present a God who delights in genocide, rape, slavery, and the execution of nonconformists, and for millennia those writings were used to rationalize the massacre of infidels, the ownership of women, the beating of children, dominion over animals, and the persecution of heretics and homosexuals.” ― Steven Pinker, The Better Angels of Our Nature: Why Violence Has Declined

 3) The afterlife is the all-time best-selling spiritual idea for recruiting and retaining members.
 It uses both reward and fear as compelling arguments.
 Heaven awaits the believer, while Hell is the eternal punishment for the non-believer.
-Either way, there are no unsatisfied customers because you only get the reward or punishment after death.
-There is no way to complain when you are dead.
+There are no unsatisfied customers since there is no way to complain when you are dead.
 A quote from Bill Hicks sums up this last point.

 “Eternal suffering awaits anyone who questions God’s infinite love.” ― Bill Hicks

 We hope this overview of the tools of Western organized religion is helpful.
 Organized religion seeks to blur the lines between mythology and spirituality.
 It’s where science and logic confront superstition.
 The battle of worldviews is raging inside your mind.

 “Harmonizing religion and science makes you seem like an open-minded and reasonable person while asserting their incompatibility makes enemies and brands you as “militant.”
 The reason is clear: religion occupies a privileged place in our society.
 Attacking it is off-limits, although going after other supernatural or paranormal beliefs like ESP, homeopathy, or political worldviews is not.
 Accommodationism is not meant to defend science, which can stand on its own, but to show that in some way religion can still make credible claims about the world.” — Jerry A. Coyne

 The Tools of Spiritual Exploration